 Climbing Huayna Picchu after doing the Inca Trail?

-View of the Huayna Picchu mountain after hiking the Inca Trail
+- Climbing Huayna Picchu after the Inca Trail?

-To visit Huayna Picchu Mountain after the Inca Trail, it is recommended to book the Machu Picchu + Huayna Picchu Ticket in Group 2.
-For both adventures, entrance tickets must be booked up to 6 months in advance.
+To visit Huayna Picchu Mountain after the Inca Trail, it is recommended to book the Machu Picchu + Huayna Picchu (Route 3A) Ticket in Group 2.
+For both adventures, entrance tickets must be booked up to 6 months in advance in both cases.

 The Inca Trail